bigdata-i523/hid319/notebook.md

 # Logistic

 * 08/25/17 Read the entire class overview section
+* 09/12/17 Attended Class Hour with Prof. Gregor and Juliette.
+Obtained useful information about how to use LaTex with emacs and JabRef for Papers and Project writings.

 # Theory

 * 08/29/17 Learnt about Piazza folders and their usages for the class.
 * 08/31/17 - 09/02/17 Read and watched all videso in the Theory Introduction section.
-Uderstood about Writing Track, Theroy Track and Practice Track
+Understood about Writing Track, Theroy Track and Practice Track
 * 09/07/17 Started research for Paper 1 topic
 * 09/08/17 - 09/13/17 Read the theory and watched videos for topics,
 	3.2.1.
 Data Science generics and Commercial Data Deluge